-A combination of the Address Connect and Auto-Call options may be configured when a semi-permanent connection is required to one remote site and a dynamic connection is required to multiple sites.
-A dynamic connection indicates that the remote site for the second ISDN call will change depending upon what destination IP address is required for the connection.
-One ISDN B-channel is configured to have an Auto-Call ISDN number and the other B-channel may be used for the Address Connect functions.
+A combination of the Address Connect and Auto-Call options may be configured when a semi-permanent connection is required to some remote sites and a dynamic connection is required to other sites.
+A dynamic connection indicates that the remote site for the ISDN call will change depending upon what destination IP address is required for the connection..